What Are the Best Tooth Replacement Options?

 During the procedure, your dentist will place a false tooth, called a pontic, in between your natural teeth.
 This tooth will be held in place by dental crowns that have been cemented over your natural teeth.
 Pontics can be made from a variety of materials, including gold, but porcelain is the preferred option since they look the most natural.

 Single Tooth Flipper (Temporary)

 Flippers are removable partial dentures that are made from denture acrylic.
 They’re used to replace missing front teeth, or as a temporary solution while waiting for an implant site to heal.
 They’re also made for kids who are not ready for implants since the jaw bone needs to finish growing before it can support an implant.

 As with partial or complete dentures, a flipper can restore your smile while allowing you to eat more comfortably than you would with missing teeth.
 However, they’re prone to breaking easily since they’re made from acrylic.
 That’s why these are only meant to be used on temporarily.
 They’ll also need to be cleaned every day with mild hand or dish soap instead of toothpaste, which can be too abrasive for dental flippers.

 Schedule a Free Consultation for Dental Implants

-Interested in learning more about dental implants as a permanent tooth replacement solution?
+Interested in learning more about best Tooth Replacement Options?
 We offer a free consultation and CT scan in all our clinics throughout Chicagoland, southern Wisconsin, and northwest Indiana.
-Schedule your free consultation online today or call us at 844-365-7645.
+Schedule your free consultation online today or call us at 800-250-3500.